mirainc/mira-kit/docs/README.md

 # withRaydiantApp {#with-raydiant-app}

-The entry file for Mira apps is `src/index.js` and it must export your app wrapped in the `withRaydiantApp` [higher-order component](https://reactjs.org/docs/higher-order-components.html):
+The entry file for Raydiant apps is `src/index.js` and it must export your app wrapped in the `withRaydiantApp` [higher-order component](https://reactjs.org/docs/higher-order-components.html):

 ```js
 // src/index.js